This Hungarian Mushroom Soup recipe is inspired by a dish I enjoyed at Old Wives Tale in Portland, way back in 2008.

 - 2 cups diced white onion

-- 1 teaspoon garlic-shallot puree, or 1 clove minced garlic
+- 1 teaspoon garlic-shallot puree or 1 minced clove garlic

 - 1 teaspoon kosher salt

-- 2-3 teaspoons dried dill weed
+- 2-3 teaspoons dried dill or 3 teaspoons fresh dill

-- 1 tablespoon Hungarian paprika
+- 1 tablespoon Hungarian Paprika

 - 2 teaspoons fresh lemon juice

 - 2 cups chicken broth, mushroom stock or vegetable broth